This week's big question

 So, our exploration this week is twofold: First, we will examine the nature of the revolution.
 In particular we will seek to understand what pushed the colonists to rebel and the liberal-democratic aspirations at the heart of their views.
 Second, we will grapple with the limits of that revolution.
 That is, we will pursue that phrase “All men are created equal” and ask, why was it restricted to “men”?
 And why did it not apply to African-American slaves and Indigenous peoples?
 Both are powerful questions.
 They ask us to consider not merely political dissent, but the willingness to put a musket to one’s shoulder – the willingness to kill another human being – for political considerations.
 As we’ve seen, white Americans lived fairly good lives.
 Few were rich, but in general they were more prosperous than the typical Briton, paid few taxes, and enjoyed one of the most democratic political systems in the world; they also had plenty of food (Britain and France still underwent fairly regular famines) and lived longer than the typical person in Britain.
 It doesn’t sound oppressive; so why the muskets?
 These issues also compel us ask why there were such obvious limits to their radical program: why only men (listen to Abigail Adams on this), and why only white men (listen to the petition from Boston)?
 Indeed, putting the two points together – that Americans lived good lives and the new political arrangement wasn’t that new – one can wonder how revolutionary the American Revolution really was?

-Note the instructions: what you read depends on your last name.If your last name begins with the letters A through L, read the following primary documents on liberty and the revolution:
+Note the instructions: what you read depends on your last name.If your last name begins with the letters A through L, read any THREE of the following primary documents on liberty and the revolution:

 - Abigail Adams to John Adams, Braintree, MA (on women) – March 31 1776.